nf-core/fastquorum/docs/usage.md

 ### Custom Containers

 In some cases you may wish to change which container or conda environment a step of the pipeline uses for a particular tool.
-By default nf-core pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
-However in some cases the pipeline specified version maybe out of date.
+By default, nf-core pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
+However, in some cases the pipeline specified version maybe out of date.

 To use a different container from the default container or conda environment specified in a pipeline, please see the [updating tool versions](https://nf-co.re/docs/usage/configuration#updating-tool-versions) section of the nf-core website.